[AD] This post was written in association with CICA UK. Please see the disclaimer.

 [AD] Can I claim for psychological abuse?

 Yes, you most certainly can.
 No one should have to suffer through abuse, especially in the workplace.
-Although human resources is usually on hand to deal with the majority of issues, it doesn’t necessarily stop them and often psychological or emotional abuse is hard to prove, especially if the abuser is higher on the ladder than the victim (which is often the case).
+Although human resources are usually on hand to deal with the majority of issues, it doesn’t necessarily stop them and often psychological or emotional abuse is hard to prove, especially if the abuser is higher on the ladder than the victim (which is often the case).

 For those who have ever suffered psychological abuse at the hands of a manager, supervisor or colleague there are measures you can take in order to seek compensation.